Aurele-B/Cellects/doc/advanced/parameters.md

 ## Minimal oscillating cluster size:
 When looking for oscillatory patterns, Cellects detects connected components that are thickening or slimming synchronously in the specimen(s).
-This parameter thresholds the minimal size of these connected group of pixels.
+This parameter thresholds the minimal size of these groups of connected pixels.
 This threshold is useful to filter out small noisy oscillations.

 <!-- END_Minimal_oscillating_cluster_size -->